Tidal Deformability of Neutron Stars in Scalar-Tensor Theories of Gravity: Results

 The explicit equation for the $\ell=2$ or quadrupolar tidal Love number is

 where $C = \mu/r_s$ is the Einstein frame compactness and $y = y^{odd}(r_s) = r_s \Psi'/\Psi$ is the logarithmic derivative a the surface.

-\cref{fig:odd-parity} shows the Jordan frame $l=2$ love numbers and tidal deformabilities and the difference between the \ac{GR} and scalar-tensor tidal effects.
+\cref{fig:odd-parity} shows the Jordan frame $l=2$ love numbers, tidal deformabilities, and the difference between the \ac{GR} and scalar-tensor tidal effects.
 The Jordan frame values are related to their Einstein frame counterparts by \cref{eq:j_transform} and \cref{eq:sigma_transform}.
 The conformal transformations are derived in Appendix \ref{app:conformal_trasform}.

 It is clear that tidal Love numbers and tidal deformabilities differ between \ac{GR} and scalar-tensor theory.
-For the optimistic case where $\beta = -6$, the tidal Love number has a maximum deviation of $\pm 12\%$and the tidal deformability has a maximum deviation of $\sim 200\%$.
-In the more physical case where $\beta = -4.5$, we find that this changes to $\sim 1 \%$ and $\sim 15 \%$ respectively.
+For the optimistic case where $\beta = -6$, the tidal Love number has a maximum deviation of $\sim 17\%$ and the tidal deformability has a maximum deviation of $\sim 300\%$.
+This maximum deviation occurs at $\til{C}\approx 0.2$ for the Love number and $ \approx 0.24$ for the tidal deformability.
+In the more conservative case where $\beta = -4.5$, the peak occurs at $\til{C} \approx 0.23$ for all tidal properties and the deviation changes to $\sim 2.5 \%$ and $\sim 15 \%$ for $j_2$ and $\sigma_{2}$ respectively.

 In \ac{GR} empirical relationships between the $\ell = 2$ dimensionless magnetic and electric tidal deformabilities have been found \cite{Jimnez_Forteza_2018}.
 The dimensionless magnetic tidal deformability $\Sigma_2$ and the dimensionless electric tidal deformability $\Lambda_2$ have a quasi equation of state independent relationship: